How is Fault Determined for a Blind Spot Crash?

 - Bicyclists or pedestrians are on the road: Because of their small size when compared to a vehicle, it is easy to miss cyclists or pedestrians in your blind spot.
 For this reason, drivers are required to take extra care to check for any people, vehicles or obstacles.

-What Can You Do To Help Avoid a Blind Spot Crash?
+How You Can Help Avoid a Blind Spot Crash

 There are a lot of car safety devices you can get on newer cars to help alert you when a vehicle or other obstacle is in your blind spot.
 However, it is important not to rely too heavily on technology, as it can lead you to let your guard down or become distracted while driving.